nodejs/next-10/surveys/2024-04/questions.md

 - Are you part of a group not covered ?
 If yes which one ? (open question)

-- What is your use cases of Node.js ? (if multiple use case, separate with a comma) (open question)
+- What is your use cases of Node.js ? (multiple choice) (open question - Other should give an input)
+  - Cli tools
+  - Testing
+  - Development of APIs with Microservices
+  - Development of APIs with Serverless
+  - Development of APIs with Other
+  - Building static front end applications
+  - Deploying front end applications (Next.js, Remix, etc...)
+  - Script and automation (bots, scrapers)
+  - Proxy
+  - other

 ## What Node.js binaries do you use